Civil Forfeiture Victim Compensation

 3. Victim Compensation

-This Notice relates to funds forfeited in relation to activity in contravention of the Ontario Securities Act, that occurred between January 1, 2007 and June 30, 2009.
+This notice relates to funds forfeited in relation to fraudulent home renovation activity between 2006 and 2009.

 Funds forfeited relate to activities that occurred over this period of time only.
-Only losses that occurred in that period of time may be submitted.
+Only claims for losses that occurred in that period of time may be submitted.

 - What is this matter known as or related to?